cristian-bicheru/KSP-Return-to-Launch-Mechjeb/readme.md

-# Kerbal Space Program Return to Launch Site
+# Kerbal Space Program Automated Return to Launch Site
 Python script using kRPC and Mechjeb2 to launch and land a reusable first stage.
 Upon landing the first stage, the code switches to the second stage and executes the final burn(s) to enter the desired orbit.